celinechen1114/Artflow/README.md

 # Artflow 🎨🌟
 Artflow is an innovative digital art application designed to simplify the creative process.
 Our user-friendly interface, combined with a wide range of captivating filters and an interactive tutorial, makes digital art accessible and enjoyable for everyone.
+I primarily focused on the design aspects of our project, which included creating initial low-fidelity sketches, wireframing, and developing Figma prototypes.
+My team partner, Bernie, and I worked collaboratively on several key aspects.
+Together, we constructed a hierarchical task analysis and delved into understanding the challenges associated with creativity support tools.
+We also conducted a thorough task analysis and designed an interview protocol to gather user insights effectively.
+Additionally, we jointly applied our skills in implementing front-end programming techniques and responsive design, including the integration of touch gestures.

 ## Key Features 🔑
 - **User-Friendly Interface:** Designed for ease of use, ensuring a smooth creative experience.